canonical/wordpress-k8s-operator/docs/tutorial/tutorial.md

 To see how to bootstrap your juju installation with microk8s, please refer to the documentation on microk8s [installation](https://juju.is/docs/olm/microk8s).

-### Setting up the environment
+### Setting up the tutorial model

-To easily clean up the resources and to separate your workload from the contents of this tutorial, it is recommended to set up another environment by adding a new model with the following command.
+To easily clean up the resources and to separate your workload from the contents of this tutorial, it is recommended to set up a new model with the following command.

 ```
 juju add-model wordpress-tutorial